bm295/Event-Sourcing/src/EventSourcingBankAccountWeb/event-sourcing-bank-account-plan.md

 # Event-Sourced Bank Account Web Demo

 ## Summary
 Build a simple web application that demonstrates event sourcing through a single `BankAccount` aggregate.
-The application should visualize how commands become events, how events move through the system, and which components emit or consume those events.
-The user should be able to click on a component in the UI and inspect its role in the event flow.
-The application should also show a database-style list of all created events and their current status.
-Keep the scope intentionally small: one account, one stream, no database, and no framework-heavy infrastructure unless the existing repo already uses one.
+The application visualizes how commands become immutable events, how events move through the system, and which components emit or consume those events.
+The user can click on a component in the UI and inspect its role in the event flow.
+The application also shows a database-style list of all persisted event envelopes and their metadata.
+Scope remains intentionally small: one account, one stream, in-memory persistence, and lightweight ASP.NET Core infrastructure.

 ## Goal
 The primary goal is not banking features.
 The primary goal is to make event flow visible and understandable: